tarwn/lessthandot-hugo/blogs/content/posts/2008-12-12-sql-friday-the-best-sql-server-links-of-2.md

 ---
 Here we go, the second week of The Best SQL Server Links Of The Past Week series.

-It was a slow week this week, didn&#8217;t see a lot of things
+It was a slow week this week, didn't see a lot of things

 **[Performance Impact: file fragmentation and SAN &#8212; Part I][1]